 Contact your preferred department to discuss your intended visit.
 The department may have specific requirements and application procedures.

-2. If you are a non-EU national, guidance on the type of visa you will need is here: Arranging a visa.
+2. If you are not a British or Irish national, guidance on the type of visa you will need is here: Arranging a visa.

 3. Information on securing accommodation for your visit is here: Accommodation in Oxford.